Call for appointment:410-448-6400 410-448-6400

-Ankle arthroscopy can be very successful in treating patients with ankle pain and can be used to treat sports injuries, scar lesions in the joint, cartilage and bone injuries in the joint, mild arthritis and more.
 Ankle arthroscopy can also be used to assist in ligament reconstruction for those with unstable ankles as well as patients with fractures that affect the ankle joint.

-Joint Replacement for Arthritis
+Ankle Replacement for Arthritis